 Charles Town Pike Traffic Calming

 Battlefield Parkway Trail Across the Route 15 Bypass - Construct a pedestrian crossing of the Route 15 Bypass at Battlefield Parkway.
 The project will include sidewalk extension to the Bypass on the west, a trail extension from the Bypass to the east, and pedestrian signals and crosswalks at the Bypass.
-VDOT awarded the town a $726,000 Highway Safety Improvement Program grant for the project last summer.
-Construction is now anticipated to start in the winter and wrap up by summer 2017.
+VDOT awarded the town a $726,000 Highway Safety Improvement Program grant for the project.
+Construction Start Date: Summer 2019 Estimated Completion Date: Winter 2019/2020